-Discounted future net cash flows for IAS 36 purposes are calculated using an consensus short and long-term oil price forecast and the appropriate gas price as dictated by the relevant gas sales contract, escalation for costs of 3%, and a pre-tax discount rate of 10%-12% (2014: 10%-12%).
+Discounted future net cash flows for IAS 36 purposes are calculated using an consensus short and long-term oil price forecast and the appropriate gas price as dictated by the relevant gas sales contract, escalation for costs of and a pretax discount rate.
 Forecast production profiles are determined on an asset by asset basis, using appropriate petroleum engineering techniques.